jakeviera23/EliteTee/README.md

 # EliteTee

-EliteTee is an invite-only platform connecting verified private golf club members for golf, travel, networking, and trusted introductions.
+EliteTee is a premium golf social platform built for serious golfers to share rounds, discover great courses, and build trusted relationships through the game.

 🌐 Live Website: https://elitetee.club